We receive advertising fees from the brands we review that affect ranking.

 • Reporting has a ceiling.
 If you need “investor-grade” dashboards that slice and dice revenue across different cohorts, the Starter library won’t cut it.
 It’s built for daily tracking, not deep data science.

 • No custom objects.
-If your business model requires tracking something unique-like specific “Properties,” “Courses,” or “Subscriptions”-as their own entities, you’re out of luck.
+If your business model requires tracking something unique, like specific “Properties,” “Courses,” or “Subscriptions”-as their own entities, you’re out of luck.
 You’d need Enterprise for that.

 • Onboarding is a DIY project.
 The marketing makes it sound like a “plug and play” afternoon.
 In reality, expect to spend a couple of weekends actually tuning the settings so it works the way your team does.